 REC 348 Maui to Moguls: The Impact of Adventure Travel on Culture and the Environment (4)

 Examines the impact of adventure travel on culture and the environment.
 Students travel to two diverse locations, a ski area and the island of Maui, to learn how activities as diverse as skiing, snowboarding, snorkeling, hiking, windsurfing, and biking affect local culture, the economy, and preservation of the environment.
 Classroom work prepares the group for travel experiences.
 Offered in selected Winter Sessions.

 Students learn the successful leadership and teaching styles associated with the instruction of outdoor recreation and athletic activities.
 They practice a variety of leadership approaches and group process techniques, behavior management, and teaching styles.
 Prerequisite: REC 204.
 Offered intermittently in spring.

 Exploration and discussion of current trends and innovations in recreation/leisure studies as identified by students.
 Students determine course content in collaboration with the instructor.
 One scheduled topic is leisure education.
-Prerequisites: senior recreation and leisure studies major and consent.
+Prerequisites: Successful completion of ENG 105 with a grade of C or higher, senior recreation and leisure studies major and consent.
+Lab fee required.
 Corequisite: REC 409.
 Offered each spring.